-"Governing Bodies are authorised to write off individual amounts owed to the school up to £5000 following consideration of a report from the Headteacher.
+"Governing Bodies are authorised to write off individual amounts owed to the school up to £500 following consideration of a report from the Headteacher.
 The decision must be minuted.
 Governing Bodies are not permitted to write off income relating to the LA e.g. non-delegated school meals income".
 (Fin.
 Regs.
-13.7.2).
+12.14).

+"Individual amounts between £501 and £5,000 can only be written off by the Divisional Director (Democratic and Legal Services).
 Amounts in excess of £5000 can only be written off by the Executive Member for Education and Lifelong Learning".
-(Fin Regs.13.7.3).
+(Fin Regs.12.15).